Richard Wilhelm (sinologist): Biography

+Legacy

 "Wilhelm was a truly religious spirit, with an unclouded and far-sighted view of things.
 He had the gift of being able to listen without bias to the revelations of a foreign mentality, and to accomplish that miracle of empathy which enabled him to make the intellectual treasures of China accessible to Europe...he could not help recognizing the logic and clarity of Chinese thought... it had overwhelmed him and assimilated him.